JamesSaxon/jamessaxon.github.io/_posts/2021-11-04-shapes-shadows.md

 My initial strategy for this
-  was to write code to translate raster pictures into vector formats that were guaranteed to be fully-connected. lithographies/wood-cuts and hexagonal half-tones.
+  was to write code to translate raster pictures into vector formats that were guaranteed to be fully-connected: lithographies/wood-cuts and hexagonal half-tones.
-In other words:
+This means using the brightness of the image to specify the width of cuts or the areas of hexagons,
-  I used the width of lines or the areas of hexagons to determine how much light to let through a piece of wood.
+    and determine how much light to let through a piece of wood.
-I found after the fact that the laser-cut half-tone proecss has been done before, most notably by Eric Forman.
+I found after the fact that the laser-cut half-tone proecss has been done before, most notably by [Eric Forman][forman].
 Here are some ripples from the Fox River and the Jackson Park Lagoon, as images, half-tone hexagons, and "lithographies":